nathanl/jquery.persistentForm/README.markdown

 127.0.0.1 persistentform.local
 ```

 For the server, I use Nginx and have most of my configuration in the main `nginx.conf`; individual sites are configured using files under `conf/sites`.
-For this project, I have `persistenForm.local.conf` containing:
+For this project, I have `persistentForm.local.conf` containing:

 ```
 server {